QuantumWarlock/2D-Particle-Simulations/README.md

 * **hard_diffmass_box.py**

   Similar to *hard_box* but now the particles all have different masses which are represented by correspondingly larger or smaller radii.
 The radius scaling is based on constant density, *i.e.* all balls have the same density.
+The relationship between the radius and the mass is given by: mass = radius**2 (density = 1/Pi).

 * **hard_diffmass_circle.py**